Close

 Work

 This camp combines learning, sharing, hands-on work and fun.
 No previous experience is needed.
-Volunteers should prepare to share environmental issues from their countries and be ready to spend time outdoors, walking during the cleanups.
-Volunteers should be ready to adapt and be flexible with the work and free-time schedule, as depending on the weather, we may not be able to perform some of the planned activities.
+Volunteers should be prepared to share environmental issues from their home countries and be ready to spend time outdoors.
+Volunteers should be ready to adapt and be flexible with the work and free-time schedule.
+Depending on the weather, we may not be able to perform some of the activities as planned.

 Accomodation and food